Documentary: Prisoners Among Us – Italian American Identity and WWII

 February 26, 2021 – President William J. Clinton signed legislation into law on November 7, 2000 that authorized the US Department of Justice to investigate the violation of Italian American civil liberties during World War 2.
 This Act resulted in the USDOJ report called “Report to the Congress of the United States – A Review of the Restrictions on Persons of Italian Ancestry During World War 2”, and it was delivered to Congress and made public in November 2001.
 This report gave America an unprecedented view into this secret history, and provided an excellent starting point for additional research.

 The result to date is a more granular accounting for the interned, and a view into how modern-day technologies have helped uncover much more information.
 This rich history has been developed into a 17 lesson curriculum & 3 short plays by a community of Japanese, Italian and German educators and journalists for the edification of students across the nation.
-It is available at …. click to read full article.
+It is available at …. continue to full article.